Laura Bordignon Antiques

 Laura Bordignon has been a Council member of the British Antique Dealers' Association since 2007, having also served as its Treasurer (2009-2011).

 For five years she held the post of BADA Regional Representative for Eastern England (2007-2012) and has been Chairman of the BADA Fair for two years (2012-2014).
-She is currently a Director of the BADA Fair.

 For further information visit Laura's website